 When it comes to representation in literature, deafness is very rare.
 So I decided to go on a quest to find as many fiction books as possible portraying deaf characters, and rank these representations from best to not-best by genre.
 You can click the genres below to jump to the section or simply keep scrolling.

 Note: This post will be updated as I read more books with deaf characters.
 This means the list is not static.
 Every book can easily be bumped up or down by a better representation.
 Make sure to subscribe for updates!

 Those of you who follow the Modcast already know that I, Leigh Ann, am deaf.
 Always have been and always will be!
-I am currently working towards a Master’s in Deaf Studies at Gallaudet University, where my thesis is analyzing representations of deafness in Marvel comics.
-(Yes, I will be ranking some of these comics in this list as well.)
+In May 2022 I earned a Master’s in Deaf Studies at Gallaudet University, where my thesis was analyzing representations of deafness in Marvel comics.
+(Yes, these comics are ranked as well.)
 Eventually I’m going to establish my own publishing company that prioritizes and amplifies #OwnVoice authors.

 Before I get into my ranking, I want to make a few things clear:

 - I only rank stories I have read in full.